Anthology 1: Content

-The album includes material from the Beatles' days as the Quarrymen, through the Decca audition to sessions for the album Beatles for Sale.
-It is of historical interest as the only official release of performances with Best and Sutcliffe in the band – Sutcliffe, the band's original bass player during 1960, and sporadically during the group's second Hamburg season, appears on the disc-one tracks "Hallelujah, I Love Her So", "You'll Be Mine" and "Cayenne"; while Best, who was the official drummer from just prior to the group's first departure for Hamburg in August 1960 until 15 August 1962 when he was replaced by Ringo Starr, is on Disc One, tracks 10–12, 15–19 and 21–22.
+The album includes material from the Beatles' days as the Quarrymen, up to the Decca audition to sessions for the album Beatles for Sale.
+It is of historical interest as the only official release of performances with Pete Best and Stuart Sutcliffe in the band.
+Sutcliffe, the band's original bass player during 1960, and sporadically during the group's second Hamburg season, appears on the Disc One tracks "Hallelujah, I Love Her So", "You'll Be Mine" and "Cayenne"; while Best – who was the official drummer from just prior to the group's first departure for Hamburg in August 1960, until 15 August 1962 when he was replaced by Ringo Starr – is on the Disc One tracks 10–12, 15–19 and 21–22.

 Disc One, tracks 10–12, were recorded at a session in Hamburg where the Beatles served as the back-up band to the English rock and roll musician Tony Sheridan.
 Some songs from this session were released on the 1962 album My Bonnie, credited to Tony Sheridan and the Beat Brothers.
 The song "My Bonnie" would be their introductory single in England, featuring Sheridan on lead vocal and guitar.
 Tracks 21–22 are the only surviving recordings of the Beatles' first EMI session.
 Track 22 is the original recording of "Love Me Do", which would be re-recorded by the group four months later for their first single.
 Track 24 features EMI session drummer Andy White in place of Starr.

-Disc Two contains performances from comedy duo Morecambe and Wise's popular television programme, Two of a Kind, as well as the opening song from their famed performance on The Ed Sullivan Show, which introduced the band to most of the US in 1964.
+Disc Two contains performances from comedy duo Morecambe and Wise's popular television programme Two of a Kind, as well as the opening song from their famed performance on The Ed Sullivan Show, which introduced the band to most of the US in 1964.

 The flash-point for the album came with the song "Free as a Bird" – the three remaining Beatles Paul McCartney, George Harrison and Ringo Starr re-working a John Lennon demo recording given to McCartney by Lennon's widow, Yoko Ono.
 Produced by Harrison's Traveling Wilburys bandmate Jeff Lynne, the three added additional music and lyrics, instrumentation and backing vocals, with McCartney and Harrison both taking a turn at a lead vocal.
 Released a week after the compilation, the CD single featured three exclusive B-sides.

 The live BBC Radio recording of "Lend Me Your Comb" was held back from Live at the BBC for inclusion on this album, but it was later also included on On Air – Live at the BBC Volume 2.